root-foundation/root/README.md

 _(Jane's personal token with her shareholders and her equities in companies and other personal tokens.)_

 Your personal token's value is grounded in your equities in companies and other personal tokens.
-A portion of the capital you gain when selling equity in a company or personal token is sent to your personal token shareholders — proportional to the equity they hold (i.e. dividends).
+A portion of the capital you gain when selling equity in a company or personal token (i.e., capital gains) is sent to your personal token shareholders — proportional to the equity they hold (i.e. dividends).

-Unlike company shareholders, personal token shareholders have _no_ “ownership", control or say over the personal token owner or anything they do. **The personal token owner retains absolute, complete agency and control over their lives**.
+Unlike company shareholders, personal token shareholders have _no_ “ownership", control, or say over the personal token owner or anything they do. **The personal token owner retains absolute, complete agency and control over their lives**.

 ## Money -> Company -> Personal token

 The personal token is the next phase in the evolution of financial instruments — as an abstraction that sits above the company, which in turn sits above money.

 Simple notions of debt and exchange became painful as the complexity of transactions grew.
-Over time, this created a pressure which (in a messy, nonlinear way) gave rise to transferrable IOUs — i.e. _money_.
+Over time, this created a pressure which gave rise[^messy] to transferrable IOUs — i.e. _money_.

+[^messy]: In a messy, nonlinear way.

 Similarly, debt instruments became a painful means to finance high-risk high-reward expeditions that emerged due to rapid advancement.
 This created a pressure that gave rise to transferrable equity in upside — i.e. _venture-backed company_.